JSON Formatter guide

 When should I use the JSON Formatter?

 Use it when your task matches one of these common needs: Pretty-print minified JSON before reading or sharing it.
 Check whether copied JSON has valid quotes, commas, braces, and brackets.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 What is the JSON Formatter doing with my inputs?